KevinAst/feature-u/docs/crossCommunication.md

 used (_over and above `fassets` injection during code expansion_) is to **delay code expansion**, which can avoid issues related to (_legitimate but somewhat obscure_) circular dependencies.

-### Fassets Access Summary

-Programmatic access to the {{book.api.FassetsObject}} boils down to two scenarios:

-1. Either the reference is needed during code-expansion time _(which also includes functions that are executed in code-expansion)_

-2. or they are needed at run-time _(i.e. after code-expansion)_

-The fact that the feature accumulation process assimilates fasset resources _(within {{book.api.launchApp}})_ means that the `fassets` object is not available during code-expansion time.

-Furthermore, the goal of restricting cross-feature imports requires that the `fassets` object be used in their place.

-In spite of these seemingly conflicting artifacts, **the goal of restricting cross-feature imports is most certainly a worthy objective!**

-The bottom line is that {{book.api.expandWithFassets}} comes to the rescue, and "fills the gap" when needed.

-Accessing feature resources in a seamless way is a **rudimentary benefit of feature-u** that alleviates a number of problems in your code, **making your features truly plug-and-play**.

-**NOTE**: It is possible that a module may be using more than one of these access techniques.
-As an example a logic module may have to use
-{{book.api.expandWithFassets}} to access `fassets` at code-expansion time, but is also supplied `fassets` as a parameter in it's functional hook.
-This is perfectly fine, as they will be referencing the exact same `fassets` object instance.